venkatnagala/Human-Activity-Recognition/README.md

 The random forest method was successful in helping me with feature selection.
 The bagged SVM model gives me an accuracy of 96%.
 This accuracy can be further enhanced by fixing known errors on the test data.

+Safety Implications
+My work with Human Activity Recognition involved training models to recognize complex human behaviors from raw sensor/video data.
+This experience is transferable to AI Welfare and Human-AI Interaction, where we need models to accurately 'read' and respect human physical and psychological states during oversight.

 Appendices

 Please attach complete source code, with proper commenting and indenting.
 The source code and primary_set texts and secondary_set texts are attached to the e-mail.